MultiverseLearningProducts/swe-learning-plans/src/tooling/terraform.md

     - Create a Terraform program that has resources.

 2. Lifecycle Configuration
-    - Understand the [lifecycle configuration](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle) for resources.
+    - **Lifecycle Configuration**: Understand the [lifecycle configuration](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle) for resources.
-    - Create a lifecycle configuration for a Terraform program.
+    - **Create Lifecycle Configuration**: Create a lifecycle configuration for a Terraform program.

 ## 4. Input Variables and Output in Terraform